School Science Lessons

 Put 5 cm of paraffin oil and boiling chips in the boiling tube.

-Clamp it at a shallow angle, then put 0.5 g of alumina powder half way down the boiling tube.
+Clamp it at a shallow angle, then put 0.5 g of alumina powder half way down the boiling tube, then replace the stopper.

 Hheat the alumina strongly with a Bunsen burner, then heat the alumina and paraffin oil alternately until the paraffin oil boils and its vapour passes over the alumina.